Table of Contents

 File Form 1099-G, Certain Government Payments, if, as a unit of a federal, state, or local government, you made payments of unemployment compensation; state or local income tax refunds, credits, or offsets; reemployment trade adjustment assistance (RTAA) payments; taxable grants; or agricultural payments.
 You must also file this form if you received payments on a Commodity Credit Corporation (CCC) loan.
 The officer or employee of the government unit having control of the payments, received or made, (or the designated officer or employee) must file Form 1099-G.

-If you are required to file Form 1099-G, you must provide the same information to the recipient.
+If you are required to file Form 1099-G, you must furnish the same information to the recipient.
 Furnish a copy of Form 1099-G or an acceptable substitute statement to each recipient, except as explained later under Box 2.
 State or Local Income Tax Refunds, Credits, or Offsets.
-Also, see part M in the 2013 General Instructions for Certain Information Returns.
+Also, see part M in the 2017 General Instructions for Certain Information Returns.

 Enter payments of $10 or more in unemployment compensation including Railroad Retirement Board payments for unemployment.
 If you make payments from a contributory program that has been deemed to be in the nature of unemployment compensation, such as California's Family Temporary Disability Insurance payments or governmental paid family leave program payments, file a separate Form 1099-G for payments from each contributory program.
 Enter the total amount before any income tax was withheld.
 If you withhold federal income tax at the request of the recipient, enter it in box 4.